pablodecm/phd_thesis/src/105_chapter_5.md

 The goal of the previous selection is to reduce the contribution from QCD multi-jet processes and to isolate the set of signal events where all the jets from the Higgs pair decays can be fully reconstructed.
-After such selection, the most often value for number of events in the selected subset of events is five.
+After such selection, the most often occurring value for number of jet in the selected subset of events is five.
 The four jets with highest CMVA discriminant are chosen as candidates for being the decay products of the Higgs bosons.
 In order to reconstruct features of the Higgs boson candidates, a pairing between the selected